Sooner or later, you’ll need to give someone access to your accounts, and how you do this matters more than most people realise.

 Step 2: Give access to Google Workspace (Gmail, Drive, Admin)

-- Log in to Google Admin
+- Sign in to admin.google.com

-- Go to Users
+- Go to Directory → Users

 - Click Add new user